Updated: Jun 6

 This IS NOT a bypass to just think and see positive scheme.

 This IS intended to be embodied and somatic.

 This IS holistically focused on body, mind, and spirit connection.

-This IS intended to be relational and messy and hard and beautiful all that the same time.
+This IS intended to be relational and beautiful, that can also feel sticky that the same time.

 The goal IS NOT to try and stop uncomfortable emotions from happening.